TheLostStar7/Zero-Library/README.md

 New:

+Fixed Scaling.
+Method? redzhub I'm talking about the original ui library it used the same method.

 New Function With Of Course Subtitles Functions, AddInput.
 Makes An InputBox The Subtitles Functions Will Be Below It!

 Message: